DocumentationAPI ReferenceRelease Notes

 Exploring Pentest Results

 Once the data has been uploaded, in a short while you will be able to see the results in the system.
-First, select the Pentset tab from the environment selectors in the top left cornet.
+First, select the Pentest tab from the environment selectors in the top left cornet.

 Each vulnerability type is represented by a topic.
 The outputs of the LLM pipeline are classified to "Good" and "Bad" using the properties which you can see here, which are based on the detectors of the Garak OSS package.
 Each vulnerability type has a set of properties that are relevant to detecting whether or not the LLM pipeline was successful in avoiding the attack.
-A high value (up to 1) represents a case in which a property detected a the LLM apps' failure to avoid the attack for that given input.
+A high value (up to 1) represents a case in which a property detected the LLM apps' failure to avoid the attack for that given input.

 For example clicking on the DAN vulnerability type we can see that the model has been able to avoid only 6% of these types of attacks.